 The section between the Taroko Arch Gate and Tianxiang in Taroko National Park has been severely damaged by recent earthquakes and typhoons.

-At present, the trails and scenic spots are currently closed.
+At present, the trails and scenic spots are closed.
 The risk of rockfalls, mudslides, and along Provincial Highway 8 remains high.
 If entry is necessary, please carefully assess the risks and ensure your safety.

-From the bridge, you can see the Shakadang trail is covered in a landslide just past the first rock enclave.
+From the bridge, you can see that the Shakadang trail is covered in a landslide just past the first rock enclave.

 Driving further down the road, we noticed lots of small landslides like this and lots of potholes in the road.